Dikgatlhong Dam

 The Dikgatlhong Dam is a dam near the village of Robelela on the Shashe River in Botswana, completed in December 2011.

 When full, it holds 400000000 m3 of water.

 The next largest dam in Botswana, the Gaborone Dam, has a capacity of 141000000 m3.

-Purpose
+Description and Use

 The dam is located on the Shashe River three kilometers below the confluence with the Tati River, about 55 km northeast of the town of Selebi Phikwe.

 It is 5 km upstream of the Botswana - Zimbabwe border.

 The project should increase the secure supply of water for Gaborone, Francistown, and towns and villages along the north–south route for the foreseeable future.

 It will eventually deliver another 3000 L per second of raw water delivery to the north–south carrier pipeline.

 Water will also be fed to the Palapye coalfields and to the proposed 1,200 MW power station at Mmamabula.

 Project costs for the dam were around P1,134 million (US$300 million).

 The pipeline would cost another P1,127 million.

 The reservoir may also attract tourists drawn by wildlife, water sports and local food, if facilities are developed.